hds-sandbox/proteomics-sandbox/README.md

 **Analyzing Datasets in the Proteomics Sandbox App**

 In order to analyze the datasets, they must be placed in a folder where you have write access.
 However, making a full copy of a dataset to your own storage area can consume a large amount of space.
-The Proteomics Sandbox app offers a feature that allows you to create a lightweight clone of a folder structure, containing links to the original files instead of copies located in the 'work' directory.
+The Proteomics Sandbox app offers a feature that allows you to create a lightweight clone of a folder structure, containing links to the original files instead of copies located in the `work` directory.